Herring Spawn in Parksville Qualicum Beach

 What a sight to watch, the seagulls and sea lions chasing each other up and down the coast trying to catch their feast during the herring run in French Creek

-Thousands of the laid eggs will never become herring larvae as birds and mammals consider this a meal set out for feasting.
-Of course, the wildlife are not the only ones who will enjoy the harvest.
-That brings us to the fishing boats.
-As a former Prairie girl, the sight of dozens of fishing boats just off our shores, so close that you can hear the rattle of the nets, is captivating.
+The sight of dozens of fishing boats just off our shores, so close that you can hear the rattle of the nets, is captivating.
 The herring fishery's goal is to catch the herring when the roe are at peak maturity and still inside the female fish.
 Canada's Department of Fisheries and Oceans determines who can fish and when.
 There are two different types of boats that will participate and both are not necessarily given the go-ahead at the same time.
 Gill netters will fish shallow waters close to shore and seine boats work in deeper waters.

-Events Calendar for Parksville Qualicum Beach
+Bird & Wildlife Viewing Tips for Parksville Qualicum Beach

 Whale Watching Vancouver Island